Summary:

 - Attach a bleed kit (you’ll need to buy this separately) to the brake lever

-- Open the bleed valve to move fluid through the lines
+- Open the bleed valve to move fluid and watch for air bubbles coming up through the lines

-Most bleed kits will come with detailed instructions, but your dealer will also know how to do this—so don’t be afraid to ask for help if you need it!
+Most bleed kits will come with detailed instructions, but your dealer will also know how to do this.

 How long do hydraulic brake pads last?